Roman province: Emergence

 The Latin provincia, during the middle republic, referred not to a territory, but to a task assigned to a Roman magistrate.
 That task might require using the military command powers of imperium but otherwise could even be a task assigned to a junior magistrates without imperium: for example, the treasury was the provincia of a quaestor and the civil jurisdiction of the urban praetor was the urbana provincia.
 In the middle and late republican authors like Plautus, Terence, and Cicero, the word referred something akin to a modern ministerial portfolio: "when... the senate assigned provinciae to the various magistrates... what they were doing was more like allocating a portfolio than putting people in charge of geographic areas".

 The first commanders dispatched with provinciae were for the purpose of waging war and to command an army.
 However, merely that a provincia was assigned did not mean the Romans made that territory theirs.
 For example, Publius Sulpicius Galba Maximus in 211 BC received Macedonia as his provincia but the republic did not annex the kingdom, even as Macedonia was continuously assigned until 205 BC with the end of the First Macedonian War.
 Even though the Second and Third Macedonian Wars saw the Macedonian province revived, the senate settled affairs in the region by abolishing Macedonia and replacing it with four client republics.
 Macedonia only came under direct Roman administration in the aftermath of the Fourth Macedonian War in 148 BC.
 Similarly, assignment of various provinciae in Hispania was not accompanied by the creation of any regular administration of the area; indeed, even though two praetors were assigned to Hispania regularly from 196 BC, no systematic settlement of the region occurred for nearly thirty years and what administration occurred was ad hoc and emerged from military necessities.

-In the middle republic, the administration of a territory – whether taxation or jurisdiction – had basically no relationship with whether that place was assigned as a provincia by the senate.
+In the republic, the administration of a territory – whether taxation or jurisdiction – had basically no relationship with whether that place was assigned as a provincia by the senate.
 Rome would even intervene on territorial disputes which were part of no provincia at all and were not administered by Rome.
 The territorial province, called a "permanent" provincia in the scholarship, emerged only gradually.